aikalee/TherapyRecipe/data/data.md

     - html table
         - send it to chat gpt also? parse it to csv/markdown format so it's easier for llm to understand

+    - I also manually merge caption under the figure
+    - some paragraphs in the Box is separated in different chunks.
+I think it would be better to merge them into one chunk.
+The longest of them is arond 250 words(around 350 tokens)

 5. Abbreviation substitution.
 Detect all the abbreviation in the text and replace them with full definition.

 # As we explore the data, design schema of the json structure database